WEEKLY ANNOUNCEMENTS

 10:30 A.M.
 Worship Service

-Super Sundae Sunday: Next Sunday is Super Sundae Sunday!
-Please consider bring non-perishable food items for our Good Shepherd grocery cart in the atrium and after worship service, enjoy an ice cream sundae as a “thank you” for helping meet the needs of people in our community.
+Super Sundae Sunday: Today is Super Sundae Sunday!
+As a thank you for donating non-perishable food items for our Good Shepherd grocery cart in the atrium, please enjoy an ice cream sundae as a “thank you” for helping meet the needs of people in our community.

 Last Week at Good Shepherd…